I Shall Not Be Moved: In popular culture

+In the 1964 The Andy Griffith Show episode "Aunt Bee the Crusader", a group of protesting women sing the chorus of this song to declare their intent to remain on the property of a man who's about to be evicted to make way for a highway project.

 The Spinners set the musical tone of the 1975 Thames Television comedy about a Liverpool working-class family, The Wackers.
 The closing credits medley featured them singing "We Shall Not Be Moved" and "You'll Never Walk Alone".
+Liverpool F.C. and Everton F.C. fans still sing a rendition of the song today.

 In Great Britain in the 1980s the song was used by the popular British wrestler Big Daddy as his walk-on music, which would be greeted by cheers from the fans.

 David Spener has written a book documenting the history of this song title, including how it was translated into Spanish, changing the first singular to third person plural, "No Nos Moverán" (meaning "They will not move us").
 That version was part of the soundtrack of the well-known popular tv series Verano azul, which popularized the song among the Spanish youth.

 JB Burnett covered the song for the first episode of the third season of Supernatural ("The Magnificent Seven").

 Playwright Isaiah Reaves used the name for his show describing his grandmother's experiences as a Freedom Rider.